-To achieve meaningful poverty reduction, the process to develop the Malawi Poverty Reduction Strategy Paper (MPRSP) was initiated.
+To achieve meaningful poverty reduction and learn lessons from this past experience, the process to develop the Malawi Poverty Reduction Strategy Paper (MPRSP) was initiated.
 The Malawi Poverty Reduction Strategy (MPRS) outlined in the MPRSP is the overarching strategy that will form the basis for all future activities by all stakeholders, including Government.
 The MPRS is the product of a highly consultative process involving a broad range of stakeholders and represents a consensus about how Malawi can develop and achieve its core objective of poverty reduction.